spellshape/cli/docs/versioned_docs/version-v0.26.1/08-references/01-cli.md

       --check-dependencies       verify that cached dependencies have not been modified since they were downloaded --clear-cache              clear the build cache (advanced)
-      --from string              account name to use for sending transactions to SPN (default "default") --genesis-config string    name of an Ignite config file in the repo for custom Genesis --genesis-url string       URL to a custom Genesis --hash string              Git hash to use for the repo -h, --help                     help for publish
+      --from string              account name to use for sending transactions to SPN (default "default") --genesis-config string    name of an Spellshape config file in the repo for custom Genesis --genesis-url string       URL to a custom Genesis --hash string              Git hash to use for the repo -h, --help                     help for publish
-      --home string              home directory used for blockchains --keyring-backend string   keyring backend to store your account keys (default "test") --keyring-dir string       accounts keyring directory (default "/home/runner/.ignite/accounts") --mainnet                  initialize a mainnet project
+      --home string              home directory used for blockchains --keyring-backend string   keyring backend to store your account keys (default "test") --keyring-dir string       accounts keyring directory (default "/home/runner/.spellshape/accounts") --mainnet                  initialize a mainnet project
       --metadata string          add chain metadata
       --no-check                 skip verifying chain's integrity